Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCVirtualMachine.md

 - A blank virtual hard disk.

 New in System Center 2016, you can create a virtual machine by using a differencing disk.
-For more information about differencing disks, see New-SCVirtualDiskDrive.
+For more information about differencing disks, see **New-SCVirtualDiskDrive**.

 When you deploy a new virtual machine to a Hyper-V host, you can specify a location for the virtual machine files, or use the default path: \<C\>:\ProgramData\Microsoft\Windows\Hyper-V.
 When you deploy a virtual machine on a VMware ESX host or Citrix XenServer host, there is no default path.